jwilsson/AnySlider/README.md

 Free to use and abuse under the [MIT license](http://www.opensource.org/licenses/mit-license.php).

 ## Changelog
+### 1.5.2
+* Added a new transition named "fadeSlide".
+This transition starts by fading out and then sliding to the next one.
+*

 ### 1.5.1
 * Fixed a compatibility issue with jQuery 1.9.